kevin-clarkin29/kevin-clarkin29.github.io/projects/MySun.md

 <h1 style="color:green;">What is My Sun is a Sea of Stars?</h1>

-A comedic mob-shooter where you play as "Sunny D", a beligerent punk sun flying through space to pick a fight with other space objects such as black holes, quasars, and "space junk" for cramping his style.
+A comedic mob-shooter where you play as "Sunny D", a belligerent punk sun flying through space to pick a fight with other space objects such as black holes, quasars, and "space junk" for cramping his style.
 Join Sunny D to shout some rather creative expletives as he shoots his way through rival space-fairers in *My Sun is a Sea of Stars*.

 <hr>